ryanr08/EEG_Networks/README.md

 ## Abstract

 In this project, we wish to accurately classify EEG brain data in order to predict human activity.
-There are many useful applications for understanding human behavior through brain scans.
-Convolutional neural networks (CNN), recurrent neural networks (RNN), and generative Adversarial neural networks (GAN) are popular and powerful tools used in the field of deep learning.
+There are many useful applications for understanding human behavior through brain scans, and thus we wish to obtain accurate predictions.
+Convolutional neural networks (CNN), recurrent neural networks (RNN), and generative adversarial neural networks (GAN) are popular and powerful tools used in the field of deep learning.
 In our project, we used these three neural network architectures to attempt to best classify EEG data sampled from four human tasks.
-We evaluated these networks on their own, as well as combining some or all of them.
-From our analysis, we learned that CNNs appear to be best for classifying EEG data, while only using an RNN performed fairly poorly.
-Combining the CNNs and the RNNs did not yield zero results, as only using the plain CNN had better accuracy.
+We evaluated these networks on their own, as well as combining some of them.
+From our analysis, we learned that CNNs appear to be best for classifying EEG data, while using an RNN performed fairly poorly.
+Combining the CNNs and the RNNs did not yield great results, as only using the plain CNN had better accuracy.
 Lastly, the GAN-generated data added some improvement to our classification accuracy, especially when there was not adequate data for training.